leebenson/reactql/README.md

 ## Where do I start coding?

 `src/app.js` is the main React component, that both the browser and the serve will look to.
 Overwrite it with your own code.

-When you start using [npm packages](https://www.npmjs.com/) that aren't part of this starter kit, append them to `kit/entry/vendor` to have them compile

 If you need to edit the build defaults, you can start digging into the `kit` dir which contains the 'under the hood' build stuff.
 But that generally comes later.